nixphp/framework/README.md

 It builds on native PHP features and lets you stay in control:
 **Use only what you need — and extend freely when you want.**

+> 🧩 PHPico provides a minimal core with a clean plugin architecture.
+> Everything beyond routing and dispatching — such as sessions, views, forms, or database — is handled by optional plugins.
+> You get full control over what your app includes — and nothing more.

 ---